 A 3D printer is complex machinery, to say the least.
 Involving many processes and several components, various issues could prove to be bothersome to the user.
 One of these is a 3D printer printing unacceptably thin, but this article is going to show you how to get rid of this nuisance.

-The best way to fix a 3D printer printing too thin is to increase the temperature of your nozzle so that the filament has more of a liquid consistency, allowing easy extrusion through the nozzle.
-You can also try increase the flow rate in your slicer settings, especially if this happens after using a different material.
+To fix a 3D printer printing walls too thin, you should increase the temperature of your nozzle so that the filament has more of a liquid consistency, allowing easy extrusion through the nozzle.
+You can also try to increase the flow rate in your slicer settings, especially if this happens after using a different material.

 This phenomenon is also known as under-extrusion so there are several ways that you can fix it, since there are many ways why it happens in the first place.